 The table above shows that all the transit networks mentioned have experienced significant changes in annual passenger miles, but it may not account for large shifts in population or population density.
 Additionally, "annual passenger miles" may not fully correlate with annual ridership, and specifically measures the number of miles traveled by paying passengers, rather than just a rider boarding and alighting a transit vehicle.
-Error!
-Reference source not found. below shows how the passenger miles per capita has changed from 2013 to 2019 for Louisville and its peer cities.
-Although it ranks in the middle of the pack, a 26% drop in six years leaves room for concern.
+Table 7 shows how the passenger miles per capita have changed from 2013 to 2019 for Louisville and its peer cities.
+Although it ranks in the middle of the pack, a 26 percent drop in six years leaves room for concern.

-National Transit Database - TARC, 2021 (Transit Authority of River City (TARC) | National Transit Database)
+9 National Transit Database - TARC, 2021 (Transit Authority of River City (TARC) | National Transit Database)

-&lt;sup>7 TARC - Comprehensive Operations Analysis, 2020
+8 TARC - Comprehensive Operations Analysis, 2020